 The Neurocritical Care fellowship is a two year program that provides advanced clinical and research training in Rush University Neurosciences Intensive Care Unit, providing 24-hour primary team coverage fulfilling UCNS training requirements.

 During their training, fellows will be strongly encouraged to participate in research with goals of presenting at national meetings and publishing in journals.
-A monthly journal club and weekly research meeting will provide a foundation to learn basic research principles.
+A monthly journal club and research meeting will provide a foundation to learn basic research principles.
 Fellows will be provided with a discretionary fund to cover the costs for educational and research endeavors.
 Our division is currently involved in several NIH and foundation funded studies that fellows will have the opportunity to be involved with during their training.
 Independent investigative work will be fostered with close mentorship and faculty support.
 Workshops on grantsmanship and IRB applications are also available for those interested.

 Fellows are allotted four weeks vacation time and work hours are governed by guidelines set forth by the UCNS.
 Salary is commensurate with PGY level.